• 905 South Ann St, Mobile, AL 36605

 Ann Street

-He began producing items used in area's many lumber camps.
-Stoves, pans, skillets-items in great demand boosted Edgar Foundry's success, so the company moved to a larger tract property on Ann Street in 1897 where there was room for future expansion.
-Based on demand, the company began making such items as flat belt pulleys and gears.
+He began producing items used in the area's many lumber camps.
+Stoves, pans, and skillets—items in great demand—boosted Edgar Foundry's success, leading the company to move to a larger tract of property on Ann Street in 1897, with room for future expansion.
+The company began making items such as flat belt pulleys and gears based on demand.

 1904